Staying safe in hot weather - Gestational diabetes and heat

 The body’s metabolism is higher in hot and humid weather as it is working much harder and so if you are taking insulin or Glibenclamide to help control your blood glucose levels then be prepared in case you have a hypo.

 Know the symptoms and have a hypo kit to hand.
-To learn about hypos, please take a look at our hypo page.
+To learn about hypos and how to treat them, please take a look at our hypo page.

 KEEP YOUR KIT COOL